MI-AFP/tutorials/tutorials/10_frontend-frp.md

 ### Elm

 Elm is a functional language that compiles to JavaScript.
 It is not a Haskell but language inspired and in some ways very similar to Haskell (see [main differences](https://gist.github.com/cobalamin/c1b83f5626df1409b512ce2faf05cf84)) - it is more different from Haskell than PureScript.
 It competes with projects like React as a tool for creating websites and web apps.
 Elm has a very strong emphasis on simplicity, ease-of-use, and quality tooling.
-Compiler of Elm is written in Haskell and you can work with Elm in Haskell with [Language.Elm](https://hackage.haskell.org/package/Elm).
+The compiler of Elm is written in Haskell and you can work with Elm in Haskell with [Language.Elm](https://hackage.haskell.org/package/Elm).

 - Guide: [guide.elm-lang.org](https://guide.elm-lang.org)
 - Examples: [elm-lang.org/examples](http://elm-lang.org/examples)